Strategy15 min read

 What happens if an employee accidentally shares customer data?

-The company is liable, not the employee.
+The company is normally responsible for the processing, not the individual employee.
 That's why a clear policy is important: it documents that you had guidelines, and it reduces the risk of it happening.
-In case of a GDPR incident, you may need to report to your data protection authority within 72 hours.
+If there is a personal data breach that is likely to create risk for people, you may need to report it to your data protection authority within 72 hours after becoming aware of it.

 Is it safe to use AI for sensitive industries (healthcare, legal, finance)?

 It depends on how you set it up.
 Regulated industries often have additional requirements (patient data privacy, attorney-client privilege, financial regulations).
-Use enterprise solutions with higher security, and be extra careful to never share protected information.
+Use enterprise solutions with higher security, clear contracts, and approved processes.
+Do not share protected information unless you have first checked legal basis, contracts, permissions, and security requirements.

 How often should we update our AI policy?